ted-ncg/labs/spend-money.md

   </body>
   </html>
   ```
-1. Create a WithdrawForm "POJO" (Plain Old Java Object) that has two properties, with getters and setters:
+1. Create a `WithdrawForm` *POJO* (Plain Old Java Object) that has two properties, with getters and setters:
    * `accountId` (`long`) - ID of the account to withdraw from
    * `amount` (`int`) - how much to spend

-1. Create a `@GetMapping` method that will serve up the form.
+1. Create a `@GetMapping` method in your web controller that will serve up the form:

    ```java
      @GetMapping("/withdraw/{id}")